rackerlabs/support-how-to/content/how-to/account-management/overview-role-based-access-control-rbac/index.md

 RBAC is available to all Rackspace customers.

 ### Activation of RBAC
 RBAC is automatically activated when the account owner adds users to an account.
-Account owners can add cloud users through the [Cloud Control Panel](https://login.rackspace.com/) or the API and dedicated users through the [Dedicated Users](https://login.rackspace.com/) or the API.
+Account owners can add cloud users through the [Cloud Control Panel](https://login.rackspace.com/) or the API.

 For more information about specific RBAC-related APIs, see the [Rackspace API documentation](https://docs.rackspace.com/docs/).